aaronjfisher/designOptim/readme.md

 [![Travis-CI Build Status](https://travis-ci.org/<USERNAME>/<REPO>.png?branch=master)](https://travis-ci.org/<USERNAME>/<REPO>)

-An R package for building trials, simulating trials, and searching for optimal trials.
+An R package for building adaptive enrichment trials, simulating trials, and searching for optimal trials.
 The highest level user-facing functions are

-* `buildTrial` for building trials, and
+* `buildTrial` for creating trials with controlled Type I error rates, and
 * `optimizeTrial` for searching for trials

 To install and see help pages: